UConn Players to Watch Against San Diego State - National Championship

 UConn Players to Watch

-Sanogo averages 17.2 points and 7.6 rebounds per game -- both team highs.
+Sanogo posts 17.2 points and 7.6 rebounds per game -- both team highs.
 He is also averaging 1.3 assists, shooting 60.7% from the field.

 UConn Top Performers (Last 10 Games)